Ice hotel: Lainio Snow Village

 The Lainio Snow Village is located 150 km north of the Arctic Circle in Lapland.
 This snow hotel is built in the winter atop a wood building.
 In 2007, construction began in November, and in December, it began providing lodging.
 The hotel has restrooms and a sauna, and the village has a restaurant.
 Rooms are decorated with artwork created from snow.
 In 2007, art students contributed to the art with professional artists.
 In the summer, the village provides log cabin lodging.

 Japan

 The Alpha Resort Tomamu in the Shimukappu village of Hokkaido Island in Japan builds and opens an ice hotel every year.
 It may be Japan's first ice hotel, and everything in it is constructed from ice.
 The hotel interiors are typically −3 to −5 °C. Guests dine on ice tables and sit on ice chairs covered with sheepskin.
 The hotel provides sheepskin apparel for guests to stay warm.

 Norway

 Ice Bar

 Ice Bar, run by Ice Hotel, is a bar located in downtown Oslo, Norway which serves drinks all year long in an artificially frozen environment.

 Ice Lodge

 The Ice Lodge in Norway is part of the Bjorligard Hotel.
-It is the largest ice hotel in Norway, and its season is longer than other ice hotels due to its 1,250-meter altitude.
+It is the largest ice hotel in Norway, and its season is longer than other ice hotels due to its elevation at 1250 m above sea level.